portdirect/portdirect.github.io/source/content/blog/fedora-silverblue-workstation/index.md

 ```

 ### Theme Gnome
-Ok, with the practicalities out of the way, lets get a pretty desktop picture that spans the two monitors I'm using:
+Ok, with the practicalities out of the way, let's get a pretty desktop picture that spans the two monitors I'm using:
 ```shell
 mkdir -p ~/Pictures/Wallpapers
 curl -sSL -o ~/Pictures/Wallpapers/yosemite.jpg https://binaryfortressdownloads.com/Download/WPF/Images/21505/WallpaperFusion-yosemite-5120x1440.jpg
 ```

-Then with Gnome Tweak Tool, we can set this to be the the wallpaper for both the desktop, and lock screen.
-You need to use Tweak Tool (or the cli command I keep forgetting) to do this, so you can set the image to span the monitors, rather than be scaled on each of them.
-While we are in Tweak Tool, we might was well clean up a few other things, first lets ditch the background logo extension, and kill virtually all the other fluff thats enabled by default.
+Then with Gnome Tweak Tool, we can set this to be the wallpaper for both the desktop and lock screen.
+You need to use Tweak Tool (or the CLI command I keep forgetting) to do this, so you can set the image to span the monitors rather than be scaled on each of them.
+While we are in Tweak Tool, we might as well clean up a few other things, first let's ditch the background logo extension, and kill virtually all the other fluff that's enabled by default.

-Once things are stipped back a bit, we can move onto more drastic changes to get us a tiled windoesing config, that combines some of the best of Gnome (pretty) with the efficiency (application screen real estate) of i3/sway.
+Once things have been stripped back a bit, we can move onto more drastic changes to get us a tiled windowing config, that combines some of the best of Gnome (pretty) with the efficiency (application screen real estate) of i3/sway.
 The first stage of this is to collect the bits we need, starting with the [M+](https://mplus-fonts.osdn.jp/) font collection:

 ```shell
 curl -sSL -o /tmp/mplus.tar.xz "https://osdn.net/frs/redir.php?m=pumath&f=mplus-fonts%2F62344%2Fmplus-TESTFLIGHT-063a.tar.xz"